albar965/littlenavmap-manual/en/MENUS.md

 This is an online raster \(i.e. based on images\) map that includes a hill shading option.
 Note that the _OpenStreetMap_ hill shading does not cover the whole globe.

-_OpenStreetMap_ data is not loaded directly from the OSM servers but from the [MapTiles proxy service](https://maptiles.xyz).

 ![OpenStreetMap and Hill shading](../images/osmhillshading.jpg "OpenStreetMap and Hill shading")

 _**Picture above:** View at an Italian airport using OpenStreetMap theme and hill shading._